 With Daniel Jones waiting, when do Giants sit Eli Manning?

-With Daniel Jones waiting, when do Giants sit Eli Manning?New York Giants head coach Pat Shurmur speaks during a news conference at the NFL football team's training camp in Thursday, July 25, 2019, in East Rutherford, N.J.
+Giants FootballNew York Giants' Daniel Jones responds to questions during a news conference at the NFL football team's training camp in Thursday, July 25, 2019, in East Rutherford, N.J.
 (AP Photo/Frank Franklin II)

 A two-time Super Bowl MVP, the 38-year-old Manning is expected to start in the opening weekend of the season.